 - Hard Questions, Real Answers, by William Lane Craig.
 Deals well with the problem of evil as well as other hard questions.

-- “What Good is Evil?”
-My podcast on the problem of evil from a biblical perspective.
+- “Why Does a Good God Allow Such Evil?“ My podcast on the problem of evil from a biblical perspective.

-- “Why is God’s Justice so Slow?”
-My podcast that expands on Nahum’s verse we examined.
+- “Clinging to the Hope of God’s Justice“ My podcast that expands on Nahum’s verse we examined.

 - Christian Apologetics Resources— A page of resources for the tough questions of Christianity.